|Supported Sensors||Visual (RGB), BGNIR, RGNIR, Micasense, Sequoia|

 1. To open your Shapefile in QGIS unzip your dataset use the "Add Vector Layer" button from the QGIS Layers Toolbar.
 Choose the SHP format of your output and it should appear in your QGIS data viewing panel.

 2. Every shapefile layer has a "Attribute Table" that holds data on each geospatial feature in your shapefile within a table.
-With the Field uniformity tool the Attribute Table will have a single column showing a statistics (Standard Deviation or Mean) based on each grid cell of your shapefile.
+With the Field uniformity tool the Attribute Table will have a single column showing statistics (Min, Max, Standard Deviation or Mean) based on each grid cell of your shapefile.

 To open the shapefile Attribute Table right click on the layer within the "Layers Panel" and select "Attribute Table"